fluid-project/trivet/README.md

 ## Internationalization

 Trivet includes internationalization support for English (Canada) and French (Canada).

+### Adding a language

 To add a language, the following changes need to be made:

 1. Update the `locales` array of [`src/_data/config.json`](src/_data/config.json) to add the new language.
 For example, to add German, you would add the [IETF language code](https://github.com/unicode-org/cldr-json/blob/master/cldr-json/cldr-core/availableLocales.json)